 Synopsis

-Shedrick Yarkpai, a Liberian refugee living in Australia, is the target of a racial epithet hurled at him from a city bus driver while boarding the bus.
-Rob Moser, a white Australian attorney who has befriended Shedrick, wants to file a complaint and have the driver fired, but Shedrick balks after discovering that he must give his name.
-This leads to Shedrick’s confession about his 10-year journey from his home in war-torn Liberia to refugee camps in Guinea and Côte d’Ivoire, where he survived squalor, hunger and disease.
-He was rescued from this hopelessness by his Uncle John but was forced to assume the identity of John’s dead son.
-Now safe in Australia, Shedrick wants to reclaim his identity.
-Rob believes it can happen with a simple legal procedure, but John, suspicious of Rob’s motives, is ferociously against it, forcing Shedrick to choose between reclaiming his identity and his loyalty to the man who saved his life.
+Shedrick Yarkpai, a Liberian refugee living in Australia, is the target of a racial epithet hurled at him by a city bus driver while boarding the bus.
+Rob Moser, a white Australian attorney who has befriended Shedrick, wants to file a complaint and have the driver fired.
+However, Shedrick is reluctant after discovering that he would need to give his name.
+His reluctance leads to Shedrick opening up about his 10-year journey from his home in war-torn Liberia to refugee camps in Guinea and Côte d’Ivoire, where he endured squalor, hunger and disease.
+He was eventually rescued from this despair by his Uncle John, but was then forced to assume the identity of John’s deceased son.
+Now safe in Australia, Shedrick yearns to reclaim his true identity.
+Rob believes this can be achieved through a simple legal procedure, but John, skeptical of Rob’s intentions, is vehemently opposed to it.
+This leaves Shedrick torn between reclaiming his identity and staying loyal to the man who saved his life.

 According to the American Theatre Critics Association, Objects in the Mirror “compellingly takes us into the mindset of the masses of refugees fleeing wars and other violence and their struggle against great odds to survive and escape.”
 It’s about both “the price of immigration, and the importance of identity, with a second act that feeds on the first act in clever ways but takes us in a new direction.”
 “I was also moved,” said one panelist, “by the identity crisis at the heart of the play—the hunger to reclaim a self and name that no longer belong to you.”
 It conveys “a great deal about how worlds apart people can be, how different their ideas of how to help.”